 In order to create an inspiring curriculum relevant to the children in our care, we feel it is crucial to capture their views.

 Year 2… “When I get stuck, my teacher reminds me to use my phonics.”

 Year 4… “We recap the text at the beginning of the session, so I remember what happened in the previous chapter!”

 Year 5… “My teacher helped me to remember what I have learned by putting displays up in the classroom.
 I learnt some interesting facts about the book, The Lottie Project.”

 Year 6… “Our teacher helps us to learn by doing a starter at the beginning of every guided reading lesson.
 The last lesson we did, we had to analyse four small extracts about the book we were reading and then answered an inference question.”

 Documents and Useful Links

-Please see our long term plan for English and policies that relate to the intent, implementation and impact of English teaching and learning at Shobnall Primary School.
+Please see our long term plan for English and approaches that relate to the intent, implementation and impact of English teaching and learning at Shobnall Primary & Nursery School.
 Click on the links below for useful resources too!